hairesis/mycfs/README.md

 To make our system looks like more a real container, we have to provide a dedicated /proc filesystem.
 To do so, a new function, _my_procfs_ will take care of creating a new _proc2_ folder local to the execution of _mycont_pid_ to substitute itself to the system /proc.
 This time, our sh command will run in it's dedicated ps namespace and ps will behave as expected.

-### Mount namespace and mount propagation

-The "mount namespace" of a process is just the set of mounted filesystems that it sees.

-This goes from the traditional situation of having one global mount namespace to having per-process mount namespaces.
-It is thus possible to decide what to do when creating a child process with clone() passing the CLONE_NEWNS (or using unshare) as we've already done in the previous section of this document.

-Using CLONE_NEWNS, the child can then unmount /proc, mount another version of it, and only it (and its children) could see the changes.
-No other process can see the changes made by the child in this case.

-#### Shared Subtrees: mount propagation
-After the implementation of mount namespaces was completed, experience showed that the isolation that the implementers provided was, in some cases, too great.
-For this reason, shared subtrees have been introduced such that each mount-point can then have a different propagation types: shared, private, slave, unbindable.

-The Linux kernel defaults the root mount with a private propagation, however modern _systmed_-based systems have the propagation strategy set to _shared_, since it is the more commonly employed propagation type.
-Needless to say, it's controversial.

-A clone() operation with CLONE_NEWNS flag set from a shared mount-point will then result in a counter-intuitive situation of having a container which changes in the new mount namespace take effect on the host system.

-A simple way around this behaviour is to set the origin mount point mount propagation to private using the command `mount --make-rprivate /`.
-This change has effect on the host and can be reverted by restarting systemd daemon or with a system restart.

 ```C
 int
 my_procfs() {